 - In-house Counsel, 1993-1995

-· Author, "RUSSIA Rospatent Rules Against Apple Trademark on iPAD Front Display," International Trademark Association's INTA Bulletin, June 1, 2013, Vol. 68 No. 10
+•RUSSIA Rospatent Rules Against Apple Trademark on iPAD Front Display, International Trademark Association's INTA Bulletin, June 1, 2013, Vol. 68 No. 10.

-· Author, "The struggle to register the MOSKOVSKAYA trademark in the U.S. Patent and Trademark Office continues" (in Russian), Patentniy Poverenniy (Patent Attorney), ( patentinfo.ru ), Russia, April 2009
+•The struggle to register the MOSKOVSKAYA trademark in the U.S. Patent and Trademark Office continues (in Russian), Patentniy Poverenniy (Patent Attorney), ( patentinfo.ru ), Russia, 4/2009

-· Co-author, "Competitors' Trademarks in Keyword Advertising May Constitute Infringement," Intellectual Property Supplement to The Legal Intelligencer, October 16, 2006
+•Competitors' Trademarks in Keyword Advertising May Constitute Infringement (in co-authorship with Lewis F. Gould, Jr.), Intellectual Property Supplement to The Legal Intelligencer, October 16, 2006.

-· Author, "Software Development Outsourcing: NDAs Go Beyond Intellectual Property Laws - But How Far?"
-The Computer Law Association Bulletin, Vol. 20, No. 3, 2005
+•Software Development Outsourcing: NDAs Go Beyond Intellectual Property Laws - But How Far?
+The Computer Law Association Bulletin, Volume 20, No. 3, 2005.

-· Author, "Legal Foundations for e-Business in Russia: Do They Exist or Not," (in Russian), Finansist, May 2000
+•Legal Foundations for e-Business in Russia: Do They Exist or Not (in Russian), Finansist, May 2000

-· Author, "Remedial Provisions of the New Russian Civil Code: An Analysis From a Comparative Perspective," Parker School Journal of Eastern European Law (Columbia University), Vol. 3, No. 6, 1996
+•Remedial Provisions of the New Russian Civil Code: An Analysis From A Comparative Perspective, Parker School Journal of East European Law (Columbia University), 1996/Vol. 3 No. 6.

 Selected Speaking Engagements

-· "Unauthorized Use of Someone's Trademark in Search Engine Keyword Advertising" and " Domain Names and Related Legal Issues," Independent Software Developers Forum 2006, Moscow, Russia, October 5-8, 2006
+•Unauthorized Use of Someone's Trademark in Search Engine Keyword Advertising Domain Names and Related Legal Issues Presentation at ISDEF-2006 (Independent Software Developers Forum) in Moscow, Russia, October 5-8.

-· "Marketing Information Technology Services and Products in the U.S. and Globally: Practitioner's Recommendations for Selecting a Brand and Logo," U.S.-Russia Technology Conference as part of CeBIT-America, New York, May 27, 2004; Fourth Annual Russian Outsourcing & Software Summit (ROSS-2004), St. Petersburg, Russia, June 9-12, 2004
+•Marketing Information Technology Services and Products in the U.S. and Globally: Practitioner's Recommendations for Selecting a Brand and Logo, Featured panel presentation at the U.S.-Russia technology conference as part of CeBIT-America in New York, May 27, 2004 and at the Fourth Annual Russian Outsourcing & Software Summit (ROSS-2004) in St. Petersburg, Russia, June 9-12, 2004.

-· "Doing Business Abroad: RUSSIA.
-Key Legal Issues and Regulations," Business Seminar organized by the International Visitors Council of Philadelphia and the International Law Committee of the Philadelphia Bar Association, April 22, 2004
+•Doing Business Abroad: RUSSIA.
+Key Legal Issues and Regulations Presentation at a business seminar organized by the International Visitors Council of Philadelphia and the International Law Committee of the Philadelphia Bar Association, April 22, 2004.